George Wallace's 1963 inaugural address: Background

-1962–63 campaign and Inaugural Address
+1962–63 campaign and inaugural address

 Wallace's new stance on racial issues became apparent in 1959, when he was the only local circuit court judge who refused to turn over voting records to a federal commission investigating discrimination against black voters.
-Threatened with jail, Wallace eventually complied and released the registration documents; however, his defiance earned him notoriety and signaled his new political position.
+Threatened with jail, George Wallace was forced to surrender local voting records.
+Wallace eventually complied and released the registration documents; however, his defiance earned him notoriety and signaled his new political position.
 Opposition to black voter registration efforts would become a part of his platform when Wallace ran for governor in 1962.

 During that campaign, Wallace blamed integration for increases in crime and unemployment, as well as racial disturbances in other states.
 Asa Carter, founder of a local Ku Klux Klan organization, was hired as a speechwriter for Wallace's campaign.
 Carter became a key member of Wallace's staff, resulting in "a new, fiery, hard-hitting style of campaigning".
 Due to his connection to acts of racial violence, Carter was kept in the background during the campaign; however, his speeches proved to be popular among Wallace supporters.
 Wallace's racial politicking and support of segregation resonated with Alabama voters and in 1962 he was elected governor, receiving more votes than any previous Alabama gubernatorial candidate.

 After his election, Wallace wanted to make it clear he intended to keep his campaign promise to fight against integration.
 Carter spent several weeks writing the inaugural address, and on January 14, 1963, after taking the oath of office, Wallace delivered it from the portico of the Alabama State Capitol.
 This was the exact place where Jefferson Davis had been sworn in as the President of the Confederate States of America, a fact that was pointedly noted in the speech.